SmurFxD-ReallOne/ai-audio-chatbot/README.md

 6. **To stop the server**: Press `Ctrl+C` in the terminal

 **Note**: The chatbot only works while the server is running.
-When you stop the server, the web interface will not be able to connect to the AI backend.
+When you stop the server, the web interface will not be able to connect to the backend.

 ## How to Use